masolimano/maneage/README-hacking.md

      colleagues continue your project, it will be necessary to have separate forks/clones of it.
-But when you clone your own project on a different system, or a colleague clones it to collaborate with you, the clone won't have the `template-origin` remote that you started the project with.
-As shown in the previous point, you need this remote to be able to pull recent updates from this template.
-The steps below, will setup the `template-origin` remote, and a `templage` branch to track it, on the new clone.
+But when you clone your own project on a different system, or a colleague clones it to collaborate with you, the clone won't have the `template` remote that you started the project with.
+As shown in the previous point, you need this remote to be able to pull recent updates from the template.
+The steps below, will setup the `template` remote, and a `template` branch to track it, on the new clone.

      ```shell
-     $ git remote add template-origin git://git.sv.gnu.org/reproduce
+     $ git remote add template git://git.sv.gnu.org/reproduce
-     $ git fetch template-origin
+     $ git fetch template
-     $ git checkout --track template-origin/template
+     $ git checkout --track template/template
      ```

  - **Pre-publication: add notice on reproducibility**: Add a notice